cbcrg/tcoffee/docs/tcoffee_faq.rst

 DPA is still in development and the version currently shipped with T-Coffee is only a beta version.

-Q: Can I prevent the Output of all the warnings?
+Q: Can I prevent the output of all the warnings?
 ------------------------------------------------

 A: Yes, by setting -no_warning